Master in Environmental Metrology and Policy Program – for the Betterment of the World

 Master of Science in Environmental Metrology and Policy (EMAP) Program students must successfully complete 40 credits with an average of accumulative GPA no less than 3.0 on a 4.0 scale.
 A combined EMAP-MS/Chemistry PhD track is being finalized and will become available in Fall 2018 for enrolled EMAP students.

-The EMAP-MS Program is a two-year, 35-credit, full-time program that consists of 4 courses of 3 credits each; 11 courses of 2-credits each; a one capstone project of 1 credit that requires a comprehensive report and an oral presentation; and a seminar series.
+The EMAP-MS Program is a 35-credit program of different schedule options that consists of 4 courses of 3 credits each; 11 courses of 2-credits each; a one capstone project of 1 credit that requires a comprehensive report and an oral presentation; and a seminar series.
+Its standard curriculum follows a 2-year/4-semester schedule, but students can also choose to follow an accelerated 1.5-year/3-semester, a 2.5-year/5-semester, or a 3-year/6-semester schedule, whichever fits students’ needs.
 All lecture courses are scheduled after 4pm on weekdays and lab courses on Saturdays so students can have the option of pursuing the degree while still working full time and there are plenty of opportunities for the latter.
 For the planned combined EMAP-MS/Chemistry PhD track that will become available to enrolled students in Fall 2018, interested students will be required to apply to the combined track by the end of his/her 2nd semester of the EMAP-MS and will then follow a modified curriculum once admitted.

 All graduate students must maintain an average accumulative GPA of no less than 3.0 (4.0 scale) to be in good standing.